Last Updated on March 2, 2023

 Products: currently 1 handbag style

 Values: traceable and certified, supports regenerative farming, vegetable tanning, made in USA

 Ordering: based in USA, ships within USA

-Based in The Netherlands, O My Bag has a wide-variety of styles made from leather that is locally sourced near the tannery; it comes from either local meat by-products or from cows that died a natural death, and then goes through an “eco-tanning” process.
+Based in The Netherlands, O My Bag has a wide-variety of styles made from leather that is locally sourced near the tannery; it comes from either local meat by-products or from cows that died a natural death.
 The bags are then ethically made in one of their factories.

 Products: large selection of women’s and men’s bags